 The cost and time from Abu Dhabi to Dubai depends on where and when you are travelling.
 From say downtown Abu Dhabi to Dubai airport at peak times, you should expect a journey of at least 2-2.5 hours; outside of peak hours, say a Friday morning, this journey would be around 1.5 hours.
 Cost is roughly 200-250AED for this journey.

-For a journey from say Emirates Towers (middle of Sheikh Zayed Road Dubai) to say Shangri-La Hotel, off-island, Abu Dhabi, then the time would be around an hour and would be around 150AED. about 8 years ago
+For a journey from say Emirates Towers (middle of Sheikh Zayed Road Dubai) to say Shangri-La Hotel, off-island, Abu Dhabi, then the time would be around an hour and would be around 150AED. almost 9 years ago